 These checklists are designed for students who are about to arrive or have recently arrived at the University of Tartu.
 They help you keep track of the most important steps and procedures to ensure a smooth start to your studies.

-Your UT username and password — required for course registration — will be sent to you by the University of Tartu IT department before the start of the semester.
+Your UT username and password, which are required for course registration, will be sent to you by the University of Tartu IT department before the start of the semester.

-Once the login credentials are received, you can register for courses in the Study Information System (SIS).
+Once you receive the login credentials, you can register for courses in the Study Information System (SIS).

-Important: First-semester students must complete course registration within two weeks from the beginning of the semester.
-The course registration deadline is 15 September 2025.
+Important: First-semester students must complete course registration within two weeks of the start of the semester.
+The course registration deadline for the spring semester is February 23, 2026.

 You can find information about your curriculum and timetable in SIS.
 Course listings, timetables, and curriculum details are also accessible without logging in.